After Your Building & Pest Inspection

 - The role of the inspector is to find faults in a property, so please do not ask them for a price estimate on any rectifications the property might need.
 An inspector does not know the full scope or magnitude of the work needed and a professional trade is required to give an accurate quote.

-- Following a pre-purchase inspection, don't ask the building inspector if the price you are paying for the property is appropriate - it is not their job nor are they qualified to do so.
+- Following a pre-purchase inspection, don't ask the building inspector if the price you are paying for the property is appropriate - it is not their job to comment on this nor are they qualified to do so.

 - It is ultimately up to you to determine what is an acceptable price.
 It is wise to do some research and compare similar properties in the area you intend to buy before making your decision.

 The great majority of buildings we inspect have faults to some degree.
 This should not necessarily deter you from purchasing a property.
 The final decision is up to you and depends on your individual circumstances.
 Our detailed reports provide an in-depth description of the property and any faults found, to equip you with the facts and allow you to make an informed decision.
 View a selection of sample reports from various inspections.

 If you have any queries about our reports, or would like to book an inspection for a Central Coast property you are interested in, please contact our friendly team today.